pksebben/AmazingGrace/README.md

 ## Facts

 - Grace was posthumously awarded the _Presidentail Medal of Freedom_ by Barack Obama.
-A civilian award (if yet the highest), despite her status as a Rear Admiral.
-We think she got shortchanged.
+She had also been granted the _Distinguished Service Medal_.
+The two are the highest honors available for civilians and non-combatant service personnell, respectively.
+We think she got shortchanged anyhow.
 - Grace is the reason you don't have to be a mathematician to program!
 She was the first to think of machine language as abstractible to english, and had to hold on to a working design of a linker while she waited for the rest of the world to comprehend the power behind the concept.
 - Her team for the Harvard Mark II may be responsible for the term "debugging" after finding a moth in a relay.
 - She correctly predicted the miniaturization of the processor, often using a foot-long wire to display the distance light traveled in a nanosecond